One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

 \subsection{Where the traps are}

-The problem of single-head equivalence is insidious because it looks like it has a simple semantical formulation, but the following list shows a number of traps in the intuitive ways it appears to be expressible.
+Single-head equivalence is insidious because it looks like it has a simple semantical formulation, but the following list shows a number of traps in the intuitive ways it appears to be expressible.

 \begin{enumerate}

 \item If a formula is single-head, it contains at most one clause $A \rightarrow x$ for each variable $x$.
 If $F$ is equivalent to a single-head formula $F'$, this formula $F'$ may only contain a single clause $A \rightarrow x$ with $x$ in the head.
 All other clauses $B \rightarrow x$ of $F$ are consequences of $A \rightarrow x$.
 Formally, if $B \rightarrow x \in F$ then $F \models B \rightarrow A$.